aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 Provide the parameter values as you are prompted to proceed through the provisioning process.

 **Troubleshooting**
-If you run into an issue where the resources are not created, or the stack rolls back - then please ensure you are using a random value for the *ResourcePrefix* parameter
+If you run into an issue where the resources are not created, or the stack rolls back - then please ensure you are using a random value for the *ResourcePrefix* parameter.

 ---------------
 #### Deploy Management Front End